maswang32/soundcam/README.md

 ```
 An example of this is shown in `examples.ipynb`

-#### Detection/Classification
+#### Classification
-In order to run the VGGish baselines for localization in Python, use the `train_vggish_class.py` file located in the VGGish folder.
+In order to run the VGGish baselines for Classification in Python, use the `train_vggish_class.py` file located in the VGGish folder.
 Run a command in this format:

 ```
 python train_vggish_class.py <path to audio> /../indices/labels_class.npy --error_path <directory to save errors> --save_path <path to save model weights> --num_channels 10 --multi_chan --darkroom --num_categories 5 --train_indices /../indices/train_indices_class.npy --valid_indices /../indices/valid_indices_class.npy --test_indices /../indices/test_indices_class.npy
 ```

-Here is an example to run binary detection using the pretrained VGGish with resampling:
+An example of this is shown in `examples.ipynb`

+#### Detection
+In order to run the VGGish baselines for detection in Python, use the `train_vggish_class.py` file located in the VGGish folder.
+Run a command in this format:

 ```
 python train_vggish_class.py <path to audio> /../indices/labels_binary.npy --error_path <directory to save errors> --save_path <path to save model weights> --num_channels 10 --darkroom --num_categories 1 --pretrained --resample --train_indices  /../indices/train_indices_empty.npy --valid_indices /../indices/valid_indices_empty.npy --test_indices /../indices/test_indices_empty.npy --lr 0.0001 --empty_dir <path to audio from empty room>
 ```

+### Time-of-Arrival baseline

+An example for running the Time-of-Arrival baseline is shown

 ## Citation
 ```